lavren1974/en.vlang.ru/docs/documentation/package-management.md

 	mypackage.v
 	```

-	The name of your module should be used with the `module` directive
+	The name of your package should be used with the `module` directive
-	at the top of all files in your module.
-For `mymodule.v`:
+	at the top of all files in your package.
+For `mypackage.v`:
 	```v
 	module mypackage
 	pub fn hello_world() {
 		println('Hello World!')
 	}